TheAwiteb/n34/CONTRIBUTING.md

 #### Patch Guidelines

 - Keep patches small: Focused changes are easier to review and merge.
+- Run `just ci` before submitting your patch.
+- Update the change log with your patch.
+Run `just changelog` or `git-cliff > CHANGELOG.md`
+- Add your name to the [AUTHORS](AUTHORS) file if this is your first contribution. (alphabetical order)
 - Use [Conventional Commits]: Start the patch subject with one of these types:
   - `feat`: New feature
   - `fix`: Bug fix